noec764/erpnext/docs/dooks/setting-up/email/email-domain.md

 ### Save entered domain

-Once you click on save, these settings are validated by Dooks and the Email Domain gets saved.
+Once you click on save, these settings are validated by Dokie and the Email Domain gets saved.
 Sometimes this could take a few seconds and you might have to wait.
 This email domain is then available in a dropdown called Domain under Email Accounts screen.

 ### Entered everything but still unable to setup Email Domain?

-If you've entered and verified the above settings and are still unable to setup Email Domain, you can contact Dooks support for help.
+If you've entered and verified the above settings and are still unable to setup Email Domain, you can contact Dokie support for help.